alexgian/SICMutils.jl/README.md

 Incidentally, Colin's work has now evolved into the Clojure/Clojurescript open-source CAS called "Emmy", crafted by Sam Ritchie and if you want to work with either of the two above-mentioned books, or with a good *functional* Computer Algebra library, then I recommend it highly!
-THAT IS THE SYSTEM TO USE.
+IF YOU WANT TO TRY IT OUT, THAT IS THE SYSTEM TO USE.
 It also comes with a bevy of great interactive graphics utilities for mathematical visualizations and demonstrations, accessible through a web browser and of course all the benefits of running within the JVM ecosystem.